thelfer/tfel/docs/mfront/ComputeThermalExpansion.md

 A material decription is either a floatting point number or the name of an external MFront file.

-Orthotropic axes convention is taken into account.
+For orthotropic behaviours, the orthotropic axes convention is taken into account (see `OrthotropicBehaviour`).

 ## Example